ruaavell/ThermixAI/README.md

 If you like this project, consider giving it a ⭐ on GitHub.

-It helps the project grow and reach more people.
+It helps the project grow and reach more users.

 ---